 The study psychologists at Aalto University offer counselling and support for learning, motivation, self-regulation, study skills, coping with stress and career choice.

-Diversity and accessibility are the guiding principles of equality at Aalto University.
+Accessibility and diversity are the guiding principles of equality at Aalto University.
 Accessibility refers to convenience of use and access to education, research and related support services regardless of the diverse qualities of individuals.